O365/python-o365/README.md

      - offline_access
    - Click **Add permissions**.

+    > [!IMPORTANT]
+    > The offline_access permission is required for the refresh token to work.

 1. Then you need to log in for the first time to get the access token that will grant access to the user resources.

     To authenticate (login) you can use [different authentication interfaces](#different-authentication-interfaces).
 On the following examples we will be using the Console Based Interface, but you can use any one.